IsmailElnaggar/CHASE2025_Cross_Dataset_SCG_Benchmark/README.md

 from data_parser_ismail import *
 ```

-### We will import the CEBS dataset as a dictionary resampled to 200 hz for this tutorial.
+### We will import the CEBS dataset as a dictionary resampled to 200 Hz for this tutorial.
 * Note the current peak detection method .py files in this repository expect the input signal to have a sampling frequency of 200 Hz.